wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 = What is the difference between a coming soon page and a landing page? = A landing page is page you create to send targeted traffic.
 A coming soon page is a landing page with a the specific purpose of announcing your product/website is coming soon.

+= Can I use shortcodes from other plugins in the coming soon page and landing page plugin? = Yes, you can use other shortcodes on the pages created with the coming soon page and landing page plugin.

 == Screenshots ==

 1. This is a landing page created in a few minutes using the Ultimate Landing Page Plugin